Vocera Communications, Inc.

 - The categories of third parties with whom we share that personal information.

 - The specific pieces of personal information we collected about you.

 - If we sold your personal information for a business purpose, a list of the personal information types that each category of recipient purchased.

 - If we disclosed your personal information to a third party for a business purpose, a list of the personal information types that each category of recipient received.

-You have the right to request that Vocera delete any of your personal information collected from you and retained, subject to certain exceptions.
+You have the right to request that Vocera delete any of your personal information collected from you, subject to certain exceptions.
 Upon receiving a verified request to delete your personal information, we will do so unless otherwise authorized by law.

-Information on how to submit a verifiable consumer request to Vocera for disclosure or deletion of personal information is available at Communication Preferences
+You may submit a verifiable consumer request to Vocera for disclosure or deletion of personal information by clicking here.
+Alternatively, you may call Vocera at (866) 306-0876 or email Vocera at email@example.com.

-In order to protect your privacy and the security of your information, we verify consumer requests by reviewing the information you provide and, if necessary, contacting you to confirm your identity.
+In order to protect your privacy and the security of your information, we verify consumer requests by using information provided to us at the time of the consumer request.
 Any additional information you provide will be used only to verify your identity and not for any other purpose.

 You may designate an authorized agent to make requests on your behalf.
 You must provide an authorized agent written permission to submit a request on your behalf, and Vocera may require that you verify your identity directly with us.
 Alternatively, an authorized agent that has been provided power of attorney pursuant to Probate Code sections 4000-4465 may submit a request on your behalf.